hearth-rs/hearth/NEW_DESIGN.md

 > TODO: bring the new tagline in here!

-Hearth uses a **message-passing virtual machine** as the foundation for all of its behavior.
-The VM supports **hot-reload** and **self-modification**: every part of the Hearth environment can be updated and reloaded with new code without shutting down the rest of the runtime.
+Hearth uses a **message-passing, user-space microkernel architecture** for its foundational runtime.
+This runtime supports **hot-reload** and **self-modification**: every part of the Hearth environment can be updated and reloaded with new code without shutting down the rest of the runtime.

-The VM is also distributed across a **client-server network architecture**: multiple clients may connect to a single server.
+The runtime is also distributed across a **client-server network architecture**: multiple clients may connect to a single server.
 Resources on one peer can be made transparently accessible to any other peer.

 Hearth combines its distributed VM with elements of your run-of-the-mill game engine; features such as a 3D rendering engine, audio output, or desktop